wein.plus

 Term for thinning; see there.

-Reduction of the grape crop as a quality-improving measure in the vineyard, also known as thinning out, berry thinning, green pruning and green harvest, as well as French vendange vert (green harvest) or éclaircissage.
-The reason for this is that high yield and high grape quality are mutually exclusive.
-By removing grapes, an increased accumulation of various substances in the remaining grapes of the vine is achieved.
-The effects are an increase in extract substances, higher must weight, optimisation of the leaf-fruit ratio, higher colour intensity in red wines and better resistance to drought.
-Apart from the general increase in quality, a positive long-term effect can be achieved especially with young plants, because they can develop much better.
+The removal of grapes increases the accumulation of various substances in the remaining grapes on the vine.
+The positive effects are an increase in extract substances, a higher must weight, optimisation of the leaf-fruit ratio, a higher colour intensity in red wines and better resistance to drought.
+Apart from the general increase in quality, a positive long-term effect can be achieved, especially with young vines, as these can develop...

 Voices of our members